Perspective | How to support working parents during a pandemic: Lessons from Quebec

 But at the large Canadian company where Leticia Desai manages a team of about 30 employees, things have felt pretty much back-to-normal for months.
-Desai credits this to Quebec’s low-fee universal child care program, which costs parents less than $9 a day, and which several observers of the system say has emerged from the past few months relatively intact.
+Desai credits this to Quebec’s low-fee universal child care program, which costs parents less than $9 a day, and which several observers of the system say emerged from the spring lockdowns relatively intact.

 Like Desai, many of the employees she manages are moms to young children who felt stretched thin while working at home with kids underfoot.
-But as Quebec’s child care centers began welcoming back families, it was like a “weight had come off people’s shoulders,” Desai says.
+But as Quebec’s child care centers began welcoming back families last summer, it was like a “weight had come off people’s shoulders,” Desai says.
 “Morale and mental health improved. … There were more smiles,” even though they were flashed across computer screens.

 The resilience of nonprofit child care programs in Quebec relative to other parts of North America is one of simple economics: More like gyms or bars than public schools, most child care programs depend on paying customers to survive.
 Add to that the increased costs of operating with fewer children to allow for distancing, safety equipment and regular deep cleanings, and making ends meet becomes even more elusive.